CharterTechChair/Charter-Website/README.md

 - Set your environment variables by obtaining a `localEnv.sh` file from the tech chair, and run it by using the command:

 		source localEnv.sh

+- Alternatively, you can use the staging environment is `stagingEnv.sh` is present in the directory:

+        source stagingEnv.sh

 - Install pillow: